The Unitarity Flow Conjecture: An On-shell Approach to the Renormalization Group: Renormalization

 with $n_{2, 1} = - \gamma_2$.
 Knowing $\gamma_2$ and $n_{1, 0}$ (or $n_{1, 0}$ and $n_{2, 1}$) then fixes the general $L$-loop result.
 With the correct values of the initial conditions, the solutions to these recursion relations match \autoref{eq:LL2} and \autoref{eq:SLL4}.

 To summarize, while the constraints obtained from unitarity satisfy the constraints obtained from RG, unitarity constraints start at one lower loop order.
 The initial data needed for the all loop recursion relation in the case of RG are the functions $\beta$ and $\gamma$ as well as the constant amplitude coefficients.
 Instead, unitarity determines the general $L$ loop coefficient solely using the generically scheme-dependent constant pieces $m_{L, 0}$ and $n_{L, 0}$ as boundary conditions.
 From this point of view, these constant pieces in the amplitude play a similar role in unitarity to $\beta$ and $\gamma$ in RG.
 The summary of the role of each of the coefficients in the recursion is given in \autoref{fig:table}.
+The relations shown in gray would follow from the (strong) UFC.